MalikSaint/MalikSaint/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join SOC Analyst, IAM Identity, and Help Desk roles.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join SOC Analyst, IAM Analyst, and Help Desk roles.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]